Top 20 Cities in the U.S. to work as a Screenwriter outside of LA & NYC (Part 2).

 To get straight to my top 20 list, feel free to skip my introduction and opening argument (scroll to bottom).

-Let’s first discuss what Hollywood, and by Hollywood I mean industry executives, aren’t telling you.
+Let’s first discuss what Hollywood, and by Hollywood, I mean industry executives, aren’t telling you.

 According to Los Angeles Daily News, only 10 of the 100 top movies in 2017 were shot in California, and most of those were not even in Los Angeles.
 (2018 and 2019 were similar).
+Although the exact figures are not yet available for 2022, it is anticipated that Georgia, Louisiana, Texas, and New Mexico will surpass California in terms of the number of films produced AGAIN, thanks to their film-friendly policies and tax incentives.
+This trend highlights the growing importance of these states as popular filming locations in the industry.

 We aren’t talking about international films here.
 We are talking about Hollywood-grown projects that were shot elsewhere.

 Furthermore, China and Japan only trailed slightly behind the U.S..
-China is expected to pass everyone, it’s just a matter of time.
+China is expected to pass everyone; it’s just a matter of time.
 Refer to article 1 of our series.

-Canada played host to more films than anyone else.
-Which is why they are often called Hollywood North.
+Canada played host to more films than anyone else, which is why they are often called Hollywood North.

 So why are productions being shot internationally?